dalpaka/clrflow/README.md

 ## Platforms

-It is yet unknown, but clrflow most likely only works on Windows.
+It is not yet fully known, but clrflow works best on Linux and Windows.
 With feedback it should become universal in the future.

 ## Installation

-This hasn't been tested yet, but clrflow runs best on Python 3.x, specifically 3.10.4, in which it was originally written and tested.
+(This hasn't been really tested yet)
+-Python:
+Known: 3.10.4,3.12+
+Assumed: 3.x
 ```sh
 pip install clrflow
 ```

-or
+-Javascript:
+Yet to come.
 ```sh
 npm i clrflow
 ```